-From 2012 through 2021, 15,500 possible FAD or emerging disease incidents were investigated by VS and State collaborators.
+From 2014 through 2023, 19,983 possible FAD or emerging disease incidents were investigated by VS and State collaborators.
 In most years, only a small percentage of those were confirmed by the investigation to be an emerging disease or FAD.
-The exceptions during this period included the following: a widespread vesicular stomatitis outbreak in 2014, the largest ever highly pathogenic avian influenza (HPAI) outbreak in the United States in 2015, an outbreak of virulent Newcastle disease (vND) that occurred between 2018 and 2020, and an outbreak of rabbit hemorrhagic disease virus-2 (RHDV2) (Figure 2).
+The exceptions during this period included the following: a widespread vesicular stomatitis outbreak in 2014, the highly pathogenic avian influenza (HPAI) outbreak in the United States in 2015, an outbreak of virulent Newcastle disease (vND) that occurred between 2018 and 2020, and an outbreak of rabbit hemorrhagic disease virus-2 (RHDV2) (Figure 2).
 Please note that in and after CY 2015, vesicular stomatitis has not been considered an FAD in the United States.
+In CY 2022, the current largest HPAI outbreak in the United States started in February affecting 48 States by the end of CY 2023.
+The outbreak response is currently ongoing as of the date of this publication.